basnijholt/adaptive-lighting/README.md

 When this occurs, the affected light is marked as "manually controlled," and Adaptive Lighting will not make further adjustments until the light is turned off and back on or reset using the `adaptive_lighting.set_manual_control` service call.
 This feature is available when `take_over_control` is enabled.

-Additionally, enabling detect_non_ha_changes allows Adaptive Lighting to detect all state changes, including those made outside of Home Assistant, by comparing the light's state to its previously used settings.
+Additionally, enabling `detect_non_ha_changes` allows Adaptive Lighting to detect all state changes, including those made outside of Home Assistant, by comparing the light's state to its previously used settings.
 The `adaptive_lighting.manual_control` event is fired when a light is marked as "manually controlled," allowing for integration with automations 🤖.

+> ⚠️ **_Caution: Some lights might falsely indicate an 'on' state, which could result in lights turning on unexpectedly.
+Disable `detect_non_ha_changes` if you encounter such issues._**

 ## :books: Table of Contents